RESIST: Resilient Decentralized Learning Using Consensus Gradient Descent: RESIST: Resilient Decentralized Learning Using Consensus Gradient Descent

 \subsection{Geometric mixing rate for consensus along coordinates}

-Using the characterization of the mixing matrix in Lemma~\ref{weight assign lemma} for coordinate-wise mixing in RESIST, we now state that the product of mixing matrices, \( \bY_k(t)\bY_k(t-1)\cdots\bY_k(0) \), converges geometrically to a rank-one stationary mixing matrix.
-This result is critical in deriving the consensus rates of RESIST along each coordinate.
-In this section, we initially focus on the mixing-based updates to analyze the role of the parameter \( J \) in RESIST.
-Specifically, we consider the scenario where \( J \) is large enough that the condition \( (t+1) \mod J = 0 \) never applies, thereby isolating the effects of the consensus step.
-Our primary objective in this section is to outline the implications of Lemma~\ref{weight assign lemma} for geometric mixing along each coordinate, while the full technical analysis is deferred to Appendices~\ref{section*vaidya}--\ref{section*vaidya1}.
+In this section, we focus exclusively on the mixing-based updates in RESIST to analyze the role of the parameter \( J \).
+Specifically, we consider the regime where \( J \) is large enough that the condition \( (t+1) \mod J = 0 \) never applies, thereby isolating the effects of the consensus step from the gradient-based updates.
+Using the characterization of the coordinate-wise mixing matrix established in Lemma~\ref{weight assign lemma}, we show that the product of mixing matrices, \( \bY_k(t)\bY_k(t-1)\cdots\bY_k(0) \), converges geometrically to a rank-one stationary mixing matrix for each coordinate \( k \).
+This geometric mixing property is a key ingredient in establishing the consensus guarantees of RESIST along individual coordinates and will be leveraged in the subsequent convergence analysis.
+The goal of this section is to outline the implications of Lemma~\ref{weight assign lemma} for geometric mixing behavior, while deferring the full technical details and proofs to Appendices~\ref{section*vaidya}--\ref{section*vaidya1}.

 To formally express the geometric mixing behavior, we define a transition matrix \( \bPhi(t,t_0) \) that captures the product of mixing matrices \( \bY_k(t) \) from \eqref{elements in M} and \eqref{elements in MM}, omitting the subscript \( k \) for notational simplicity.
 This transition matrix propagates information from time index \( t_0 \leq t \) to \( t \) and is given by: